BasicWolf/archived-kaylee/doc/installation.rst

   coffee -j kaylee.js -c kaylee.coffee klajax.coffee
   coffee --bare -c klworker.coffee
   ...
-  ...

 Kaylee utilizes recursive make techniques which may be considered harmful, but are suitable for Kaylee due to its small size.
+The results of the build process are gathered the ``src/build`` directory.

 .. _demo: